quarkslab/arybo/README.rst

    $ pip install arybo

+Please note that Python 2 support for pytanque under Windows isn't available, as the official compiler for Python extensions is Visual Studio 2010, which can't compile libpetanque.

-You will need at least clang 3.5 or GCC 4.9 to compile the python extension "pytanque".
+You will need at least clang 3.5 or GCC 4.9 to compile the python extension "pytanque" under Linux/OS

 More details on the installation process can be found here: https://pythonhosted.org/arybo/setup.html